 - Brush: Follow up with your normal brush routine.

-While oil pulling does have a few great benefits for your teeth and gums, you shouldn't use it as a replacement for other dental hygiene products or tools.
-"I wouldn't use oil pulling to replace things like brushing your teeth and using mouthwash, but I would use it as an adjunct," Veytsman notes.
+However, you shouldn't use it as a replacement for other dental hygiene products or tools.
+"I wouldn't use oil pulling to replace things like brushing your teeth, but I would use it as an adjunct," Veytsman notes.

-Think of it like a new serum in your skin care lineup: It certainly won't replace the need for cleansing your skin or using sunscreen, but it can certainly help with overall skin health.
+We like to of it like a new serum in your skin care lineup: It certainly won't replace the need for cleansing your skin or using sunscreen, but it's certainly worth trying for overall skin health.